workos/authkit-react/README.md

 ## Impersonation

-Impersonation is not currently supported in authkit-js.
-We are targeting EOY 2024.
+Impersonation is not currently supported in authkit-js but is on the roadmap for 2024.